-Creatine is one of the most effective natural dietary supplements that are currently available to improve the performance of athletes and sportspeople.
+Creatine is one of the most effective natural dietary supplements that are currently available to improve the performance of athletes.

-It promotes the increase of muscle mass, and provides strength, power, and a remarkable and fast weight increase.
+It increases the muscle mass and provides strength, power and a remarkable weight increase.

-Bodybuilders, powerlifters, athletes, skiers, footballers and sprinters usually consume creatine supplements, which helps them to beat their own records in competitions and training.
+Bodybuilders, weightlifters, athletes, skiers, footballers and sprinters usually take creatine supplements.
+It helps them beat their own records both in competitions and workouts.

 The ultimate fuel for athletes

-There are a lot of athletes whose goal is to run faster, jump higher, lift more weight, or build more muscle mass.
+There are many athletes who want to run faster, jump higher, lift more weight, or build more muscle mass.

-Currently there is no other natural substance that is more efficient than creatine in order to achieve this goal.
-This is the reason why creatine has become one of the most popular dietary supplements for sports these days.
+Currently, there is no other natural substance that is more efficient than creatine in order to achieve this goal.
+This is the reason why creatine has become one of the most popular dietary supplements these days.

 What is creatine?

-Creatine is a nitrogenous substance that the body produces through the combination of 3 amino acids: Methionine, Glycine, and Arginine.
+Creatine is a nitrogenous substance that the body produces by combining 3 amino acids: Methionine, Glycine and Arginine.

-Creatine plays a fundamental role in the energy production.
-More than 95% of the creatine in the body is located in the muscles, where it accumuates as phosphocreatine, which is an immediate energy source.
-The remaining 5% can be found in the brain, heart, and testicles.
+Creatine plays a key role in the energy production.
+More than 95% of the creatine in the body is in the muscles, where it is stored as phosphocreatine, which is an immediate energy source.
+The remaining 5% can be found in the brain, heart and testicles.

-In the body of an adult that weighs 70 kg, the amount of stored creatine is 120 grams, where 40% is in its free form and a 60% as phosphate.
-Even so, very intense but short exercise (such as a sprint) can reduce the creatine reserves by more than a 70%.
-Approximately 1.6% (2 grams) of the total consumed creatine reserves must be recharged every day.
+In the body of an adult that weighs 70 kg, the amount of stored creatine is 120 grams.
+40% is in its free form and a 60% is phosphate.
+Even so, very intense but short exercises (such as a sprint) can empty the creatine reserves more than a 70%.
+Approximately 1.6% (2 grams) of the total creatine reserveshave to be recharged every day.

-This supplementation provides a energy during muscle contraction or a high energy demand, allowing us to increase the intensity of our workouts without harming our recovery.
+This supplement provides energy during muscle contraction or a high energy demand, allowing us to increase the intensity of our workouts without hindering our recovery.

-Creatine is transported to several body tissues through the bloodstream.
-Approximately 95% is deposited in the muscles and the rest goes to the heart, brain and testicles.
+The bloodstream transports creatine to several body tissues.
+Around 95% is deposited in the muscles and the rest goes to the heart, brain and testicles.

-Half of the daily necessary creatine is produced by the body, the rest must be consumed through food or supplementation.
-You should use around 1 gram of creatine daily on average.
-However this amount is not enough for high-performance sports.
+Half of the necessary creatine is produced by the body daily, the rest must be obtained from food or supplementation.
+You should take around 1 gram of creatine daily on average.
+However, this amount is not enough for high performance sports.

-The foods with the highest proportion of creatine are raw meat (e.g. beef and pork) and fish.
-However, when meat or fish are cooked the creatine content is reduced.
+The foods with the highest creatine content are raw meat (like beef and pork) and fish.
+Cooking the meat or fish reduces the creatine content.

-Vegetarians and vegans have lower creatine levels in the blood due to the lack of meat.
-Creatine is vital for the human body and it is totally safe, as it has been proven by the fact that even breast milk contains creatine.
+Vegetarians and vegans have lower blood creatine levels due to the lack of meat.
+Creatine is vital for the human body and it is totally safe, which has been proven by the fact that even breast milk contains creatine.